damla-jpg/yacy_cf_backend/README.md

 ### 6. Configure Ports and Network

-Forward the necessary ports as specified in `config.json` to allow external network access.
+Forward the necessary ports to allow external network access.
 Ensure that the socket port of each peer is known to other peers.

 Ports to be forwarded:
 - Yacy port